raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_5.md

 ## Recording images using the camera

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
-Check the [Mission Specific Guidelines](https://astro-pi.org/mission-space-lab/guidelines/program-checklist) to make sure you are allowed to use the camera!
+Check the [Mission Specific Guidelines](https://astro-pi.org/mission-space-lab/guidelines/program-checklist) to make sure you are allowed to use the camera before reading this section!
 </p>

 The Astro Pis on the ISS are equipped with a high-quality camera each so that you can take pictures of Earth - something normally only astronauts can do!
 Take some time now to read over the [Getting started with picamera](https://projects.raspberrypi.org/en/projects/getting-started-with-picamera/) project, to learn how to use it.

 ---task---
-Read the [Getting started with picamera](https://projects.raspberrypi.org/en/projects/getting-started-with-picamera/) project, to learn how to use it.
+Read through the [Getting started with picamera](https://projects.raspberrypi.org/en/projects/getting-started-with-picamera/) project.
 ---/task---

-Now it's your turn!
-Can you use the linked examples to create a function to capture images in your `main.py` file?

----task---
-Write a function to capture images and save it in your `main.py` file.
----/task---
+As you will have noticed by reading the [Getting started with picamera](https://projects.raspberrypi.org/en/projects/getting-started-with-picamera/) project, there are a lot of settings to choose from!
+Reading the [picamera documentation](https://picamera.readthedocs.io/en/release-1.13/) can really help you make sense of it all.

 --- collapse ---
 ---